open-s4c/dice/doc/testing.md

   `test/traces/CMakeLists.txt`.
 Use `scripts/dice` in the test command to load the required modules.
-- **Order tests**: expand the scenarios in `test/order/` to cover additional link combinations or constructor priorities when you introduce new modules.
+- **Order tests**: expand the scenarios in `test/order/` to cover additional link combinations or slots when you introduce new modules.

 Refer back to `doc/contributing.md` for the checklist that reviewers expect when new behaviours are added.